abingdonpta/abingdonpta/content/programs/enrichment.md

 Abingdon's PTA partners with a vendor who provides in-person enrichment classes after school.
 These are typically Monday through Thursday and run from 2:50 to 3:50 PM.

+The PTA may also operate after-school programs directly, such as [Cardinal Coding Club](/2022/11/07/cardinal-coding/) and [Cardinal Chinese Club](/2023/01/10/chinese-club/).

 {{< button relref="/categories/enrichment/" >}}Click Here for the Latest News About After-School Enrichment{{< /button >}}

 ---